devphilip18/no-contact-whatsapp-flutter/README.md

 # no-contact-whatsapp-flutter

-An app to text someone in WhatsApp without having to save their phone number to your contacts, made with Flutter.
+A simple app to text someone in WhatsApp without having to save their phone number to your contacts, made with Flutter.

 Flutter Packages used: